Shaban-0/Shaban-0.github.io/README.md

 # Shaban-0.github.io
-A website that displays information and recipes of traditional food.
+The website in this repo displays information and recipes of traditional food.